nguyjtra/Sign-language-to-communicate-with-people-with-disabilities./README.md

 * **Transfer Learning** using the powerful **VGG16** network
 * **Background Removal** techniques to isolate the hand gestures

-Our task is to build a system that can analyze an image of a hand gesture and predict the character it represents.
-For this project, we will be focusing on a sample of 5 letters: **V, L, E, F, and B**.
-Using over 2,700 training images and nearly 300 testing images,

-## 🔬 Methodology
 We use a Convolutional Neural Network (CNN) architecture to classify the hand sign images.
 Our approach is structured as follows:

 * **Baseline Model:** We start by implementing a standard shallow CNN (inspired by architectures like LeNet or simple VGG variants) to establish a baseline performance.